Enterprise Management Incentives (EMIs)

 If you work for a company with assets of £30 million or less, it may be able to offer Enterprise Management Incentives (EMIs).

 If you were given a discount on the market value, you’ll have to pay Income Tax or National Insurance on the difference between what you pay and what the shares were worth.

 You may have to pay Capital Gains Tax if you sell the shares.

-Companies that work in ‘excluded activities’ aren’t allowed to offer EMIs.
+Companies that work in ‘excluded activities’ are not allowed to offer EMIs.
 Excluded activities include:

 - property development